aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

             a = (1, 2 *  3)
         Note: these are just some of the possible choices and that some of them might raise other types of exceptions.
-        Perhaps you forgot that you cannot have spaces in variable names and wrote `'2 3'` instead of `'2_3'`.

 Missing comma between function args